erwinboon/Jenkins-Plugins-RPM/README.md

 * Beware: if your plugin requires a higher version of Jenkins, the jenkins package will be updates

+## Rebuilding this repo

+To rebuild this project, you will need a Jenkins server with Docker and a `/var/www/repo` directory writable by Jenkins.
+Changes will be needed to the Jenkinsfile as well.

 ## How to switch to the Jenkins Plugins RPM ?

 1. Install the repository